 IMA has joined the CapoD Network, a community of firms in the Bologna area which, in close cooperation with local public institutions, pursues the strategic objectives of equal opportunities, fight against discrimination and support for welfare and conciliation issues even in traditionally more complex sectors.
 CapoD focuses on the dissemination of good social responsibility practices also among small and medium-sized enterprises.

 DIGIDOC S.R.L.: A START-UP FOR DIGITALIZATION

 Founded in 2015 and 80% indirectly owned by IMA, DIGIDOC mainly provides document scanning services (invoices, shipping documents and other types of business documentation).
 As part of a project of inclusion and job placement, the company mainly uses hearing impaired staff, supported by LIS Certified Interpreters (experts in Italian Sign Language).
-DIGIDOC currently has 17 employees, including 12 who are hearing impaired, split between the locations in Castenaso and Ozzano dell’Emilia, with the support of three LIS interpreters.
+DIGIDOC currently has 19 employees, split between the locations in Castenaso and Ozzano dell’Emilia, with the support of 3 LIS interpreters.